 I think that her eyelashes are just beginning to emerge – though they’re still so fine and fair as to be almost invisible.
 I’d forgotten that newborns are often born without eyelashes – it’s one of the things that makes them look a little bit alien.

 Her face also looks quite red and blotchy at times, usually on her forehead, nose and eyelids.
 It tends to calm down when she sleeps and flares up again when she’s awake or feeding.
-And she’s started to peel very slightly here and there but, overall her dermatological woes are less severe than James’s as a newborn.
+And she’s started to peel very slightly here and there but, overall her dermatological woes are less severe than her brother’s as a newborn.
 I seem to recall him suffering from a blotchy facial rash for several weeks and he had quite bad peeling on his body from being over-pickled for two extra weeks.

-In an attempt at comparisons, I rummaged out a couple of pics of James as a newborn to compare with his sister.
+In an attempt at comparisons, I rummaged out a couple of pics of the boy as a newborn to compare with his sister.
 It’s tricky to judge because so many newborn features are generic – also the fact that they’re wearing the same hat goes a long way here to giving an illusion of similarity – but still…

 I think that they have similar mouths, but M has a slightly wider and less buttony nose than J, and she definitely has smaller, flatter ears.
 Other than that – we will have to wait and see what little face emerges.
-(If she changes half as much as James did in the first few months, she could look completely different by August.)
+(If she changes half as much as boy did in the first few months, she could look completely different by August.)

 As for me, I’m really enjoying certain things about not being pregnant, such as: